JoshuaEstes/pms/docs/README.md

 ---
-title: PMS
+title: Pimp My Shell
-classes: wide
 ---

 # Pimp My Shell

 PMS is a framework for using different shells along with various "dotfiles".
 It supports easy install/uninstall and a wide variety of plugins and themes.

 ## [Features](features.md)